-In force on September 30, 2014 POLICY STATEMENT TO REGULATION 71-102 RESPECTING CONTINUOUS DISCLOSURE AND OTHER EXEMPTIONS RELATING TO FOREIGN ISSUERS PART 1 GENERAL 1.1.
-Introduction and Purpose NE 8,2023 (1) Regulation 71-102 respecting Continuous Disclosure and Other Exemptions Relating to Foreign Issuers (chapter V-1.1, r.
+POLICY STATEMENT TO REGULATION 71-102 RESPECTING CONTINUOUS DISCLOSURE AND OTHER EXEMPTIONS RELATING TO FOREIGN ISSUERS PART 1 GENERAL 1.1.
+Introduction and Purpose - (1) Regulation 71-102 respecting Continuous Disclosure and Other Exemptions Relating to Foreign Issuers (chapter V-1.1, r.
 37) (the "Regulation") provides broad relief from most of the requirements of Regulation 51-102 respecting Continuous Disclosure Obligations (chapter V-1.1, r.
-24) for 2 sub-categories of foreign reporting issuers - SEC foreign issuers and designated foreign issuers - on the condition that they comply with the continuous disclosure ("CD") requirements of the SEC or a designated foreign jurisdiction.
-SEC foreign issuers and designated foreign issuers are also exempted from certain other requirements of provincial and territorial securities legislation, including insider reporting and early warning, that are not contained in Regulation 51-102 respecting Continuous Disclosure Obligations.
-This Policy Statement provides information about how the provincial and (2) territorial securities regulatory authorities interpret the Regulation, and should be read in conjunction with it.
+24) for 2 sub-categories of foreign reporting issuers SEC foreign issuers and designated foreign issuers on the condition that they comply with the continuous disclosure ("CD") requirements of the SEC or a designated foreign jurisdiction.
+SEC foreign issuers and designated foreign issuers are also exempted from certain other requirements of provincial and territorial securities legislation, including insider reporting and early warning, that are not contained in Regulation 51-102 respecting Continuous Disclosure Obligations. - (2) This Policy Statement provides information about how the provincial and territorial securities regulatory authorities interpret the Regulation, and should be read in conjunction with it.
 1.2.
-Other Relevant Legislation In addition to the Regulation, foreign issuers should consult the following nonexhaustive list of legislation to see how it may apply to them: implementing legislation (the regulation, rule, ruling, order or other (1) instrument that implements the Regulation in each applicable jurisdiction); (2) Regulation 51-102 respecting Continuous Disclosure Obligations (chapter V-1.1, r.
-24); Regulation 52-107 respecting Acceptable Accounting Principles and (3) Auditing Standards (chapter V-1.1, r.
-25); and National Instrument 71-101, The Multijurisdictional Disclosure System (4) (chapter V-1.1, r.
+Other Relevant Legislation In addition to the Regulation, foreign issuers should consult the following non-exhaustive list of legislation to see how it may apply to them: - (1) implementing legislation (the regulation, rule, ruling, order or other instrument that implements the Regulation in each applicable jurisdiction); - (2) Regulation 51-102 respecting Continuous Disclosure Obligations (chapter V-1.1, r.
+24); - (3) Regulation 52-107 respecting Acceptable Accounting Principles and Auditing Standards (chapter V-1.1, r.
+25); and - (4) National Instrument 71-101, The Multijurisdictional Disclosure System (chapter V-1.1, r.
 36).
-POLICY STATEMENT IN FORCE FROM SEPTEMBER 30, 2014 TO JUNE 8, 2023 1.3.
+1.3.
 Multijurisdictional Disclosure System (1) National Instrument 71-101, The Multijurisdictional Disclosure System (chapter V-1.1, r.
 36) permits certain U.S. incorporated issuers to satisfy specified Canadian CD requirements by using disclosure prepared in accordance with U.S. requirements.
 The Regulation does not replace or alter National Instrument 71-101, The Multijurisdictional Disclosure System.
 There are instances in which National Instrument 71-101, The Multijurisdictional Disclosure System and the Regulation offer similar relief to a reporting issuer, but other instances in which the relief available to a reporting issuer in one instrument differs from the relief available to the reporting issuer under the other instrument.
 Many issuers that are eligible for an exemption under the Regulation will be ineligible to rely on National Instrument 71-101, The Multijurisdictional Disclosure System and vice versa.
 For example, the Regulation defines a class of "SEC foreign issuers".
 Not all U.S. issuers referred to in National Instrument 71-101, The Multijurisdictional Disclosure System are SEC foreign issuers and not all SEC foreign issuers are U.S. issuers.
-(2) 1.4.
+(2) (paragraph deleted).